WOMEN LAND AND HOUSING RIGHTS

 Climate Change Adaptation Initiatives

 - Food Security

-To enhance food security in grassroots communities in this era of climate change, the organization has equipped women with skills in Climate Smart Agriculture.
-847 grassroots women have benefited by planting improved seeds which are resistant to harsh weather conditions.
-The women have also been availed with silos and taplines to enhance value addition.
+To enhance food security in grassroots communities in this era of climate change, SWID equips women and girls with skills in Climate Smart Agriculture.
+Grassroots women and girls plant improved seeds which are resistant to harsh weather conditions.
+The organization avails silos and taplines to women groups to enhance value addition.

 2. Tree planting